 Considered one of the best remaining examples of an early trolley suburb, Maywood is on the National Register of Historic Places.

 The neighborhood of Maywood is in Arlington, Virginia, and is bordered roughly by Lorcom Lane, Spout Run Parkway, Interstate 66, Lee Highway and N. Oakland and N. Nelson Streets.

 Maywood is one of Arlington’s most beautiful and historic neighborhoods with a sense of walking back in time.
 Some 200 of Maywood’s roughly 350 homes were built between 1909 and 1925 with varied styles including Bungalow, Queen Anne, Tudor Revival, Foursquare and Craftsman.
 Maywood also includes a few small townhome, condominium and apartment complexes along Lee Highway.

 Because Maywood is a historic district, homeowners must follow Arlington County Historical Affairs and Landmark Review Board (HALRB) design guidelines meant to preserve the historic character of the neighborhood.
 That means that new homes are designed to fit into that historic character.
 Take an online walking tour of historic Maywood.

-The average year-to-date sales price for homes in Maywood as of May 31, 2020, was $1.37 million.
-The lowest sales price in Maywood was $1.1 million and the highest sales price was $1.65 million.
-It took an average of 13 days to sell a home in Maywood.
+The average year-to-date sales price for single-family homes in Maywood as of April 30, 2021, was $1.25 million.
+The lowest SFH sales price in Maywood was $813,000 and the highest was $1.8 million.
+It took an average of 30 days to sell a home in Maywood.
 Search homes for sale.

 The Maywood Community Association is the local group that represents residents with the county.
 The association has regular meetings, and also offers a website, listserv with more than 450 members, and a blog to keep residents informed.
 There are annual events including a pot luck, July 4th parade and more.